Subscribe to Holistic

 It's also important to note the symptoms of neurotransmitter imbalances or deficiencies overlap with many other conditions like adrenal fatigue, thyroid problems and hormone imbalances, so neurotransmitter testing or screening is always recommended to rule out other possibilities.

-What Causes Neurotransmitter Deficiency, Imbalance or Malfunctioning
+What Causes Neurotransmitter Deficiency, Imbalance or Disrupted

 1. Alcohol, mind-altering drugs and nicotine (This includes both recreational and prescription based.
 Including marijuana, cocaine, heroin, benzodiazepines, amphetamines, anti-depressants etc.)